The Victorian clinical and medical research sector adheres to the highest level of International standards of clinical research.

 How are clinical trials regulated in Victoria?

 The TGA oversees the inclusion of medicines and medical devices on the Australian Register of Therapeutic Goods (ARTG).
 Generally, medicines or medical devices for human use that are imported, manufactured in Australia, supplied by a corporation, supplied interstate or to the Commonwealth, or exported must be included in the ARTG, unless exempted.
-Unapproved medicines and medical devices to be supplied in a clinical trial would require an exemption under the Clinical Trial Notification Scheme (CTN) or through the Clinical Trial Exemption Scheme (CTX).
+Unapproved medicines and medical devices to be supplied in a Victorian clinical trial would require an exemption under the Clinical Trial Notification Scheme (CTN) or through the Clinical Trial Exemption Scheme (CTX).

 Therapeutic Goods Administration (TGA) is responsible for regulating medicines and medical devices.

-Unless under an exempted scheme, they are responsible for your inclusions on the Australian Register of Therapeutic Goods (ARTG)
+Unless under an exempted scheme, they are responsible for your inclusions on the Australian Register of Therapeutic Goods (ARTG).

-How are regulatory burdens minimised?
+How are regulatory burdens minimised for clinical trials in Australia?

 According to the Australian Trade Commission (Austrade) report, for over two decades Australia’s Clinical Trial Notification (CTN) scheme has been a global benchmark for best practice in reducing the regulatory burden on clinical trial sponsors.
-The CTN scheme eliminates unnecessary duplication and saves sponsors conducting clinical trials in Australia a significant amount of time and money.
+The CTN scheme eliminates unnecessary duplication and saves sponsors conducting clinical studies in Australia a significant amount of time and money.

 The majority of commercially sponsored clinical trials conducted in Australia are performed under the CTN scheme.
-All materials relating to a proposed clinical trial, including the trial protocol, are submitted directly to institutional ethics committees by researchers at the request of the relevant sponsor.
+All materials relating to a proposed clinical trial in Australia, including the trial protocol, are submitted directly to institutional ethics committees by researchers at the request of the relevant sponsor.
 The ethics committee is solely responsible for assessing the scientific validity of the trial design, the safety and efficacy of the medicine or device, the ethical acceptability of the trial process, and for the approval of the trial protocol.

 People who read this were also interested in: